 When using the Liquid Channel the incoming analogue signal is converted to the digital domain at one of 6 sample rates.
-When we sampled the impulse responses of the original gear it was done at 44.1 KHz and at 96KHz.
-For a system running at a different sample rate to these the emulations need to be created from impulse responses sampled at the same rate.
-Instead of sampling the gear again at all other sample rates (which is time consuming), we simply sample rate converted the responses already taken.
+When we sampled the impulse responses of the original gear it was done at 44.1kHz and at 96KHz.
+For a system running at a different sample rate to these, the emulations need to be created from impulse responses sampled at the same rate.
+Instead of sampling the gear again at all other sample rates (which is time-consuming) we simply sample rate converted the responses already taken.
 The 44.1 responses were converted to 48KHz for using the Liquid Channel at 48KHz.
-The 96KHz responses were also converted to 88.2, 176.4 and 192 KHz for when running sessions at those sample rates.
+The 96KHz responses were also converted to 88.2, 176.4 and 192kHz when running sessions at those sample rates.
 Note the sample rate of the digital audio signal is not converted in the Liquid Channel at any point.

 When running at 44.1 - 96kHz, each sample is processed by a different dynamic response but at the two higher sample rates there is one impulse response value used to process every two consecutive samples.
 At 192KHz two consecutive samples could have different values and after the DSP stage they will still have different values but the same mathematical calculation will have been used to process them both.

 We did not sample the original units at 192kHz to give true 192KHz processing since it presents no sonic advantage, requires increased processing power and is also more time-consuming.

 So if the original gear was sampled at 96kHz and then the responses sample rate converted up to 192KHz, is there any advantage in running at 192kHz?